tautvydasversockas/CSharp_Beginners_Course/02-data-types-and-variables/README.md

 Rename menu item `Counter` to `Animal Registration`.

-Rename `Click me` to `Add animal`, add button `Remove animal` and implemet the logic behind it. `Remove Animal` should decrement our animal count.
+Rename `Click me` to `Add animal`, add button `Remove animal` and implement the logic behind it. `Remove Animal` should decrement our animal count.

 Please make sure that methods (code blocks that contain series of statements), variables and files themselves are named properly and their names represent their purpose.